-The Early Works have been split into geographic zones northern, primary north, primary south and eastern.
+The Early Works have been split into geographic zones which generally relate to the extents of the Primary Package.
+The geographic zones are described in the Table 1.
 Locations of all Early Works compounds have not yet been fully finalised, the currently proposed locations are shown in Table 1.